 openPMD frontend classes are designed as handles that user code may copy an arbitrary amount of times, all copies sharing common resources.
-In an undergoing effort, we are moving to a PIMPL-based pattern to make this design more explicit.
+The internal shared state of such handles is stored as a single shared_ptr.
 This serves to separate data from implementation, demonstrated by the class hierarchy of Series: